 Courses, support, and information:

-The AA1000 Framework also supports and complements AA1000 AS and was developed to improve organisational accountability and sustainability performance by learning through stakeholder engagement.
+The AA1000 Framework supports and complements AA1000 AS and was developed to improve organisational accountability and sustainability performance by learning through stakeholder engagement.
 It outlines how to design and manage an organisation’s social and ethical accounting, auditing and reporting processes (see Social Accounting).
 It can be downloaded from www.accountability.org.
-The site contains an extensive range of free reports, briefings, case studies and other information on AA1000 AS, including the AS1000 principles (APS), Stakeholder Engagement Standards (SES) and further accountability research.
+The site contains an extensive range of free reports, briefings, case studies and other information.
 The AS1000 AS is also included in the SIGMA Guidelines toolkit and is designed to complement the Global Reporting Initiative Guidelines.

 |Previous: Tools Charts||Back to Contents||Next: The Big Picture|